AR Shopping Platform

 The concept moves AR creation to the user.
 The seller photographs the object from every side, and photogrammetry matches feature points across the images and stitches them into a 3D object with textures already mapped.
 The buyer sees all sides of the real item, not a studio render.

 The platform is two-sided, so the research built two personas.
 Kathleen, the seller, loses money on every return and has no infrastructure beyond photos to show what she sells.
+Joseph, the buyer, can't see hidden defects, can't judge size, and can't tell how an object will look outside a white-background listing.

 Auditing current resale apps showed how their design makes the problem worse: angle-picked photos hide damage, white backgrounds strip context, and returns get complicated when a third-party seller is involved.
 Both sides stop trusting the app.